annahanslc/ames-housing-data/README.md

 The goal of this project is to generate a regression model that will allow the Ames City Assessor to predict the market value of any home in Ames City.

 Throughout the project, I will gauge the accuracy of my model by calculating the log RMSE of my validation dataset.
 Ultimately, the success of the model will be determined by Kaggle in the form of log RMSE of my predictions.
-The predictions will be produced by my final model based on the features provided in test.csv, which does not contain the target feature, SalePrice.

 # Process Overview

+The below outlines the steps I will take in this project.

 1. Conduct Exploratory Data Analysis (EDA) to understand the features individually.
 During my EDA, I will also:
     1. Address nulls and determine imputation stratgies
     2. Check for outliers and determine if any need to be removed
-    3. Check for bad data or other concerns
+    3. Check for bad data
     4. Determine if the feature needs to be encoded or scaled
     5. Analyze features for correlations and multicollinearity
 2. Engineer new features to capture new perspectives on the data to provide additional information to the model.